How to Install Shiplap on Walls

 - Fill the nail holes by smoothing spackle on with a putty knife.
-Of course, you can skip this step if you are going for a rustic look and prefer the exposed nail heads.
+Skip this step if you are going for a rustic look and prefer the exposed nail heads.

 - Use the 400-grit sandpaper to sand the filled nail holes after the spackle dries.